kun-codes/pomodoro-task-app.py/README.md

 ## Usage
 > [!IMPORTANT]
 > On your first run of the application, start the timer and then go to [mitm.it](http://mitm.it) on a chromium based browser and install the certificate as per your OS and browser choice.
-This is required for the internet blocker to work.
+This is required for the website blocker to work.
 After installing the certificate, restart the application.

 - Start the app using the command mentioned above.